When a married Iowan dies, Iowa law provides the widow important surviving spouse rights, including:

 - Exempt Personal Property

-What if My Spouse Died Without a Will (Intestacy)
+What if My Spouse Died Without a Will (Intestacy) In Iowa?

 If someone dies without a will they have died intestate.
 In Iowa, when a spouse dies intestate, Iowa law provides the surviving spouse with rights to all or a portion of the decedent’s estate.
 The share of the estate that goes to the surviving spouse depends on whether decedent had descendants, and whether those descendants are also descendants of the surviving spouse.